Eye-Tracking-while-Reading: A Living Survey of Datasets with Open Library Support: Eye-tracking-while-reading corpus review

 \section{Eye-tracking-while-reading corpus review}

 This section provides an overview of the different eye-tracking-while-reading datasets.
 The section is further sub-divided according to the language of the stimuli.
-All datasets are presented in tables which list the name of the dataset as well the most important features (e.g., number of participants or number of stimuli).
-As not all datasets report the same features, such as the number of words per item or overall, the features in each table may differ across languages.
-An overview of all features that have been considered and are presented in the online overview is presented in Table~\ref{tab:column_descriptions}.
+All datasets are presented in tables which list the name of the dataset as well the most important features (e.g., number of participants or number of stimulus items).
+As not all datasets report the same features or use different implementations of the same feature, such as the number of words per item \textit{or} overall, the features in each table may differ across languages.
+An overview of all features\footnote{Please note that the table itself as well as its features can be extended.
+The online table is therefore the most up-to-date version of the datasets as well as the features.} that have been considered and are presented in the online overview is presented in Table~\ref{tab:column_descriptions}.

 In order to increase the readability of the tables presented in this paper, only a selected number of features is reported.
-A more detailed description of each dataset is published in conjunction with this review and can be found at the following link: \href{https://dili-lab.github.io/datasets.html}{https://dili-lab.github.io/datasets.html}.
-More than 45 features are reported overall, although not all of them are available for each dataset.
+A more detailed description of each dataset is published in conjunction with this review and can be found at the following link: \href{https://t.uzh.ch/1Yh}{https://t.uzh.ch/1Yh}.
+More than 55 features are reported overall, although not all of them are available for each dataset.
 The online table is curated by the authors of this paper to ensure consistent presentation.
-However, dataset authors can and are explicitly encouraged to request changes and add new datasets through our website\footnote{\url{https://www.cl.uzh.ch/en/research-groups/digital-linguistics/resources/dataset-review.html}}.
+However, dataset authors can and are explicitly encouraged to request changes and add new datasets through our website\footnote{\url{https://t.uzh.ch/1Yv}}.
 We strongly encourage dataset authors to inform us about additional datasets to be added to the online table, or information about existing datasets which is not yet included in the table.
 Please refer to Section~\ref{sec:add} for more information on how to add information or datasets to our overview.

 \begin{footnotesize}

 \begin{xltabular}{\textwidth}{>{ \hsize=.3\hsize}X|>{ \hsize=.7\hsize}X} \\